MaryPazM/Ravoth_BIOL548T_project/scripts/_README.md

 ### README

-this folder contains all scripts related to BIO548T
+This folder contains all R scripts related to BIO548T.

+Come back later for more details about the project!